maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam16/part-1/test-3/passage-3.md

 "Next, connect it to traditional knowledge and new science: 'We've long known plants are **responsive** to temperature—warm winters make them **bud** early, which helps **predict** the harvest.
 New research **pinpoints** the **molecular** **mechanism** that **reacts** to heat, **triggering** spring growth.'"

 "Then, create a review screen.
-Arrange the 12 words in two columns to show all the words/phrase clearly as much as possible, showing the word and its synonyms.
+Arrange the 12 words in two columns to show all the words/phrase clearly as much as possible.
 For example: `word —— synonyms`."

 "End with a reflective question: 'How does this **molecular** **mechanism** explain the old wisdom that a warm winter leads to an early spring?'"